korem-lab/RebalancedCV/README.md

 ##### **Parameters**
      p : int
         Size of the test sets.
 Must be strictly less than one half of the number of samples.

+### RebalancedLeaveOneOutRegression

+Designed for regression tasks.
+Provides train/test indices to split data in train/test sets with rebalancing to ensure that all training folds have similar labels balances.
+Each sample is used once as a test set, while the remaining samples form the training set.
+See sklearn.model_selection.LeaveOneOut for more details on Leave-one-out cross-validation.

+##### **Parameters**
+No parameters are used for this class

 **Parameters for `.split()` method**
 ----------